molloy-lab/ck-phylo-workshop/day2/README.md

 Notes:
 * TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
-* The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
+* The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve the robustness of ASTRAL to gene tree estimation error (GTEE).
 * To take advantage of this weighting scheme within TREE-QMC, we developed a new algorithm for (normalized) quartet graph construction.
 * In these labs, both TREE-QMC-hybrid and ASTRAL-hybrid return the same tree given the same data set (as expected since these data sets have a small number of taxa and low missingness).